 Eat this instead

-The cool thing is that swapping refined carbs for whole grains can reduce inflammation (5).
+The cool thing is that swapping refined carbs for whole grains can reduce harm.
 Choose whole wheat options or ancient grains like spelt and buckwheat.
 Nowadays you can even find chickpea pasta for goodness sake.
 And it tastes pretty good too!

 I won’t spend a ton of time on alcohol because you know it is awful for you, but we still drink it.
 I get it.

 The truth is that alcohol is a major cause of inflammation.
-Regular alcohol use increases inflammatory markers like CRP (C-Reactive Protein) (6).
+One study showed that regular alcohol use increases inflammatory markers like CRP (C-Reactive Protein) (4).